The Dual Genre

 September 1 for the upcoming winter term, and March 1 for the upcoming summer term.

 Though dual-genre students will complete a mandatory five-term course of study, students accepted into this option late in their tenure may be required to complete a longer course of study.
-The decision to approve or deny students into this option will be made by the program director, associate director, and a faculty advisory committee.
+The decision to approve or deny students into this option will be made by the program's executive director and director, and a faculty advisory committee.

-Any changes over the course of the dual-genre student’s study, including, in particular, any change in the designation of major and minor genres, may be made only in consultation with the program director, associate director, and the student’s immediate and most recent faculty advisors.
+Any changes over the course of the dual-genre student’s study, including, in particular, any change in the designation of major and minor genres, may be made only in consultation with the program director and the student’s immediate and most recent faculty advisors.